There is the only way I have ever known to make Sloppy Joes from Scratch.

-I love combining our farm-raised ground beef, a few extra ingredients, and Rhodes Texas Rolls to make these scrumptious Sloppy Joe sandwiches
+I love combining our farm-raised ground beef, a few extra ingredients, and Rhodes Texas Rolls to make these scrumptious Sloppy Joe sandwiches from scratch.

 It may be possible to have Sloppy Joe mix leftovers.
 I usually end up transforming it into another recipe like a casserole, breakfast burritos, our homemade spaghetti sauce, tacos, or chili.
 It has all the basic ingredients to seamlessly fit into any beef-based recipe.
 We have even made Sloppy Joe grilled cheese sandwiches with these leftovers.
 You can make up a big batch of Sloppy Joe mix and it will go along way!

-Sometimes I make an extra pan of them, because the kids--eh ehm, I mean all of us will crowd around the oven waiting for a fresh pan of rolls to come out of the oven!
+Sometimes I make an extra pan of them because the kids--eh ehm.
+I mean, all of us will crowd around the oven waiting for a fresh pan of rolls to come out of the oven!
 They are delectable and come out perfect nearly every time!

 Take a package of Rhodes Texas Rolls out of the freezer.
 I will typically drop by bag of rolls on the floor to help separate the individually frozen buns.
 Spray a 9x13" pan and add 12 frozen rolls.

 I will place them in the warm oven for about 1.5 hours or so.
 I also try to limit the amount of jumping in the kitchen that occurs during the dough-raising time.
 Once they are done raising I will crank up my oven to 350° and bake them for 15 minutes or so.
 (All the baking instructions can be found on the back of the packaging too.)